-1. Licensing, Continuing Education, and Public Relations Committee
+1. Licensing, Continuing Education Committee

 The Committee proposes policies and standards regarding chiropractic colleges, doctors of chiropractic, satellite offices, corporation registration, and continuing education providers and courses.
-The Committee also develops strategies to communicate with the public through various forms of media.

 2. Enforcement and Scope of Practice Committee

 The Committee proposes regulations, policies, and standards to ensure compliance with chiropractic law and regulations.
 The Committee continuously seeks ways to improve the Board's enforcement activities.